axieinfinity/ronin-documentation/docs/node-operators/testnet/validator.md

 description: Set up and run a validator node
 ---
 # Run a validator node

-This page describes how to set up a validator node on testnet.
+This page describes how to run a validator node *and* a bridge operator node in one Docker container.

+For increased reliability, you can choose to run the nodes separately.
+If you do so, then proceed as follows:
+* Set up the validator node alone by moving the `bridge` and `db` services outside the `docker-compose` configuration in this guide.
+* Set up the bridge operator node alone by following the [Run a bridge operator node](./bridge.md) guide.

 ## Latest release
 ### Validator